willuwontu/WillsWackyGamemodes/README.md

 - Starting Picks: The starting number of picks for the initial draft.
 - Extra Cards Drawn: How many extra cards are drawn per draft.
 - Can Pick Cards Each Round: Whether you get to pick cards each round.
 Picking on continues is disabled if true.
+Winners would not get to pick.
 - Picks Per Round: How many picks you get each round.
 - Can Pick Cards On Continue: Whether you can pick cards when you continue.
+Note that winners get to pick as well.
 - Picks Per Continue: How many picks you get on a continue.
 - Recalculate Continue Hand Size: Whether the hand size for a continue is recalculated based on the number of picks you get.
 </details>